olir/gephi-neo4j-url-importer-plugin/README.md

 Cypher queries can be adjusted for filtering, but keep the node and relationship variables (n,r,m) or the query will fail.

 ![Importer Dialog](https://raw.githubusercontent.com/olir/gephi-neo4j-url-importer-plugin/master/src/site/gephi-neo4j-import.JPG)

+### Connecting to a remote neo4j container
+Since the import operation may take a while, depending on the size of your database, keep in mind that you may need to increase timeouts for  the container.
+E.g. for a openshift port-forward you can archive this with --request-timeout=240m